Sillybutts/SLAB/README.md

 # DO NOT PRINT UNTIL V4 KITS RELEASE.
 DO NOT PRINT!

 # IF YOU ARE HAVING ISSUES WITH YOUR BLASTER, CHECK THE TROUBLESHOOTING SECTION OF THIS PAGE.
-Blaster launches never go 100% smoothly, so please be understanding with any issues you have, as the design is still very fresh and hasn't gone through years of tweaking.
-If your issue is not listed, please contact me (contact info at the bottom of this page).

 <details>
 <summary>v4 (release) Changelog (click this text, it's a dropdown!)</summary>